 - /bp item:give - Gives a player a backpack.

-- /bp split - Splits a combined backpack.
+- /bp split - Splits the backpack held in your hand.

 - /bp materials - Lists all item types available to custom recipes in the configuration.